alins95/Realized-Volatility-Prediction/README.md

 ## 3) LightGBM Model

-Next, in the [lgbm_model notebook](https://github.com/alins95/Realized-Volatility-Prediction/blob/main/code/3_lgbm_model.ipynb), we train and optimize a boosted tree using optuna.
+Next, in the [lgbm_model notebook](https://github.com/alins95/Realized-Volatility-Prediction/blob/main/code/3_lgbm_model.ipynb), we optimiza and train a boosted tree using lightgbm and optuna.
 Similar to the NN model, we use RMSPE loss function.

 ## 4) Ensemble Model
 For the final prediction, in the [ensemble notebook](https://github.com/alins95/Realized-Volatility-Prediction/blob/main/code/4_ensemble.ipynb), we used a simple convex combination of the two models as our ensemble.
 The resulting model is defined as follows: